 Abarim Publications' online Biblical Greek Dictionary

-The familiar word πατηρ (pater) means father.
-Its etymology is obscure but it's possibly onomatopoeic after baby babble, and is among the oldest words still in use in the world.
+The familiar noun πατηρ (pater) means father.
+Though from the ancient Proto-Indo-European root pater-, its etymology is obscure but it's possibly onomatopoeic after baby babble, and is among the oldest words still in use in the world.
 It's cognate with Sanskrit pitar, Latin pater, German Vater and English "father".
+Its parental counterpart is μητηρ (meter), and see our article on that word for a closer look at the meaning of family relations.

 The word πατηρ (pater) predominantly denotes the male parent but is not limited to this.
 In fact, English words that contain the word "father" derive from the idea of the male parent, but in older languages the idea of the male parent stems from a more general idea, and that more general idea is called πατηρ (pater) or אב ('ab) in Hebrew (which is possibly also cognate).